billhennessy/blog-chunky/content/post/2021/breaking-united-nations-set-to-take-over-all-corporations.md

 Break the chains that bind you to the father of lies!

 ### Get Tough

+PFC Martin had the perfect attitude in 1944.
+He also had a rather well-conditioned body and mind.
+With mental, physical, and spritutal strength, we can stop retreating and declare, "This is as far as the bastards are going."

 Fasting makes you tough.
 Saying "no" to the comfort foods you've learned to love makes you tough and resilient.
 Nothing makes a person more powerful than denying himself.